GETTING STARTED – FAQs

 Payment & Fees

-Cash, check and all major credit cards accepted for payment.
-Fees vary depending on the service provided and will be discussed before your first appointment.
+Health Savings Accounts, cash, check and all major credit cards accepted for payment.
+Fees vary depending on the service provided and will be discussed when you schedule.

 Do you Accept Insurance?